Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Optimal Training in Large TDD Multi-user Systems

-where $\SINRrzf^{\circ}$ is given in Corollary \ref{cor:theorem-rzf-sinr}.
-The distortion $\tau^2$ in the CSIT is solely caused by an imperfect channel estimation in the uplink and is identical for all entries of $\H$.
-To acquire CSIT, the users transmit orthogonal pilot symbols over the uplink channel to the transmitter, which receives vector $\r_k$ from user $k$
+In our setup, the distortion $\tau^2$ of the CSIT is solely caused by an imperfect channel estimation at the transmitter and is identical for all entries of $\H$.
+To acquire CSIT, each user transmits the same amount $T_t\geq K$ of \textit{orthogonal} pilot symbols over the UL channel to the transmitter.
+Subsequently, the transmitter estimates all $K$ channels simultaneously.
+At the transmitter, the signal $\r_k$ received from user $k$ is given by